 Today we learn tips from everyone, even from Hillary Clinton.
 The good thing about guerrilla marketing is that it is low-cost in nature, so you only invest your creativity and intellectual implementation.
 Michael Brenner summarized the style of marketing in a similar context as repurposing your existing content, such as scooping essential segments of a report, and expanding each content through a blog post.
 If you look at it, it is more of an investment of time than money.

 Marketing experts outlined guerrilla marketing into four sub-categories.

-- Indoor guerrilla Marketing.
-It is similar with outdoor guerrilla only that it is done inside environments like in shops, train stations, universities and campus buildings.
+- Indoor Guerrilla Marketing.
+It is similar to outdoor guerrilla only that it is done inside environments like in shops, train stations, universities, and campus buildings.

 - Experiential guerrilla Marketing.
 It can be any of the mentioned above, but this one is executed in a way that the public makes interactions with the brand.

 One good example of guerrilla marketing is what Bounty did throughout the streets of New York and LA.
 They installed life-sized messes such as a giant melting Popsicle and a huge knocked-over coffee cup.
 Their advertisement was truly creative and grabbed the attention of the people passing by – all done by using very minimal words.

 You might wonder if placing a billboard would do better, since it is what most marketers do today.
 But there’s a big difference, especially in knowing that people today opt for every possible way to remove ads in their lives – and that includes you.

 To promote their nominees for the category of Album Of The Year, GRAMMY created a unique video that shows what could happen if posters actually sing.
 It became very effective because you don’t see wallpaper advertisements move.
 In this example, just remember that something that awakens curiosity gets people’s attention.